AdaCore/gnatstudio/docs/users_guide/extending.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Add your own command to existing hooks by calling the :func:`Hook.add` function.
-Whenever the hook is executed by GPS or another script, your command is also executed and is passed the parameters that were specified when the hook is run.
+Whenever the hook is executed by GNAT Studio or another script, your command is also executed and is passed the parameters that were specified when the hook is run.
 The first parameter is always the name of the hook being executed.